NataliiaShevchenko620/Finance_loan_approval_prediction_data/README.md

 ![The optimized model](Screenshots/Picture11.png)

 **Third KNN Model**
-- A third KNN model was created with grid search.
+- A third KNN model was created with a grid search.
 - A parameter grid for hyperparameter tuning of the model was defined with 30 neighbors (either uniform or distance-based weights), and distance metrics comprised of Euclidean distance, Manhattan distance (city block distance), and Minkowski distance for measuring similarity between data points.
-- A grid search using cross-validation was set up to find the best hyperparameters of the model as a function of, in part, the parameter grid, 5-fold cross-validaation, and accuracy optimization.
+- A grid search using cross-validation was set up to find the best hyperparameters of the model as a function of, in part, the parameter grid, 5-fold cross-validation, and accuracy optimization.
 - The grid search was fitted with X_train and y_train data.
 - The best hyperparameters were determined.
-- A best model was trained with the best hyperparameters.
+- The best model was trained with the best hyperparameters.
 - Prediction data (i.e. y_pred) was created as a function of X_test data and the best model.
 - The model was evaluated using a confusion matrix generated as a function of y_test data, y_pred data, and the number of unique labels of the y_train data.
 - The following presents the Confusion Matrix evaluation of the model: